ronf/asyncssh/docs/index.rst

 ------------------------

 The following example demonstrates sending input to a remote program.
-It executes the calculator program 'bc' and performs some basic math calculations.
+It executes the calculator program ``bc`` and performs some basic math calculations.

    .. include:: ../examples/math_client.py